The Tiny Detail You Probably Missed In Beyoncé's Adidas-Themed Instagram

 The Adidas nails tho>>>>> https://t.co/tIPZiqN1jF— Beyoncé's Apprentice (@TrellBeyLike_) April 26, 2019

 Of course, the nail-art design is not at all random — Bey is too meticulous about her image for that.
 The design is a nod to the relaunch of her activewear brand, Ivy Park, in collaboration with Adidas.
 The Lemonade singer has been promoting the creative partnership heavy on her Instagram feed.
-In one shot, she's laying atop hundreds of Adidas sneakers... in a red Adidas bodysuit... with her Adidas manicure — as one does.
+In one shot, she's laying atop hundreds of Adidas sneakers... in an Adidas Originals By Ji Won Choi Bodysuit.... with her Adidas manicure — as one does.

 Of course, a lifetime supply of Adidas swag might not be a reality for us mere mortals, but an Adidas mani is one small way you can personify Queen Bey.